Accountability and transparency

 - your claim can be assessed as soon as possible for compliance with your obligations under the PBR Act

-- if any repayment is required it can be made in full within 28 days of the claim so you do not incur the 25 per cent penalty
+- if any repayment is required, you provide yourself with the ability to repay the amount in full within 28 calendar days of the claim so you do not incur the 25% penalty loading

 - payments can be included in your Monthly Management Reports and allocated to the appropriate financial year and budget (if applicable).